Trackwork Handbook

 3. The subroadbed at each end of the module must be level with the roadbed at the other end.

-Any twist of the subroadbed from one end of a module to the other will result in a twist in the track at the bridge rails at one or the other end of the module or will force twisting of the whole module at the setup.
+Any twist of the subroadbed from one end of a module to the other will result in a twist in the track at the bridge rails at one or the other end of the module or will force twisting the body of the whole module at the setup.

 Example: At a recent setup, a twist at the bridge rails resulted from a difference in side-to-side leveling of the subroadbed even though the endplates of the adjoining modules were level with each other.
 The result was that some C-C locomotives would derail since the twist across the bridge rails was so short and pronounced.
 The only solution would be to level the track at the module ends which would result in an unsightly mismatch of the endplates.